 *For longer storage, don’t rinse the harvested microgreens before storing.
 Instead, rinse just before eating, if desired!

 What's next?
 After harvesting your greens, you can compost or re-purpose the used coconut mat!
 Learn how to Upcycle your Coconut Mats here!

 Then, you can give your grow tray a quick wash & plant your next Seed Quilt!
 Learn how to wash your grow tray here.

 No Juicer?
 Learn how to make Wheatgrass Powder!

 Lucy loving her Hamama Sweet Wheatgrass :D It is a great animal grass!

-Wheatgrass seeds are especially large and benefit from a slightly longer soak/press so the seeds really have a chance to absorb enough water.
+Wheatgrass seeds are especially large and therefore may need a slightly longer soak/press so the seeds really have a chance to absorb enough water (just be sure that every section turns a shade darker from absorbing water).
 And since it is a true grass, wheatgrass thrives with lots of warmth, sunlight, and water (just make sure the water in the tray doesn't go dry but do not bring the level all the way back up to the fill line as the roots need an air gap / oxygen to thrive).